blue-triangle-tech/btt-android-sdk/README.md

 same session as the
 native app.
 To achieve this, follow the steps below to configure the WebView:

-1. Implement a WebViewClient and call BTTWebViewTracker.onLoadResource
+1. Implement a WebViewClient as shown below:

 ```kotlin
 class BTTWebViewClient : WebViewClient() {